 The official currency of Christmas Island is the Australian dollar (A$), which trades under the international currency code of AUD.

 Having the distinction of being the world’s first polymer currency, the dollar is issued in bank notes of $5, $10, $20, $50 and $100 and is divided into 100 cents (c), with coins being issued in denominations of 5c, 10c, 20c and 50c, $1 and $2.

 All bank notes are printing in Melbourne by Note Printing Australia (a division of the Reserve Bank of Australia), who also print polymer bank notes for Central banks around the globe.

-Like mainland Australia, most transactions on Norfolk Island are cashless with credit cards being widely accepted.
+Like mainland Australia, most transactions on Christmas Island are cashless with credit cards being widely accepted.

 To check the current exchange rate between the Australian dollar and the US dollar, click here.